Classification of demons

 There have been various attempts at the classification of demons within the contexts of classical mythology, demonology, occultism, and Renaissance magic.
 These classifications may be for purposes of traditional medicine, exorcisms, ceremonial magic, witch-hunts, lessons in morality, folklore, religious ritual, or combinations thereof.
 Classifications might be according to astrological connections, elemental forms, noble titles, or parallels to the angelic hierarchy; or by association with particular sins, diseases, and other calamities; or by what angel or saint opposes them.

 Many of the authors of such classifications identified as Christian, though Christian authors are not the only ones who have written on the subject.

 Classification by domain

 The Testament of Solomon

-The Testament of Solomon is a pseudepigraphical work, purportedly written by King Solomon, in which the author mostly describes particular demons who he enslaved to help build the temple, the questions he put to them about their deeds and how they could be thwarted, and their answers, which provide a kind of self-help manual against demonic activity.
+The Testament of Solomon is a pseudepigraphical work, purportedly written by King Solomon, in which the author mostly describes particular demons whom he enslaved to help build the temple, the questions he put to them about their deeds and how they could be thwarted, and their answers, which provide a kind of self-help manual against demonic activity.
 The date is very dubious, though it is considered the oldest surviving work particularly concerned with individual demons.